nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * For `Event` and `Profile` commands which require an `INDEX`, the `INDEX` must be provided after the option flag.

-* In addition, the `INDEX` provided must be a positive number less than 10000 as NUScheduler is designed to handle a maximum of 9999 entries for `Profile`s and `Event`s which covers the needs for most NUS students.
+* In addition, the `INDEX` provided must be a positive number less than or equal to 1000 as NUScheduler is designed to handle a maximum of 1000 entries for `Profile`s and `Event`s which covers the needs for most NUS students.

 * The other parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.